 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

 Each year, the Social Security Administration establishes a Social Security wage base, determining how much of your salary is subject to Social Security tax.
-The Social Security wage base for the 2018 tax year was $128,400.
+The Social Security wage base for the 2020 tax year is $137,700.

 Have you ever looked at your pay stub and wondered why so much Social Security tax gets withheld from your wages?
 Or maybe you’ve heard about “paying into” Social Security while you work so that you can receive benefits in retirement, but you don’t really know how that works.